seunghyuniisme/Youth-Policy-ChatBot-Azure/README.md

 **An intuitive AI chatbot for youth policy recommendations developed using Microsoft Azure OpenAI and Azure Speech Studio.**

-Currently, there are approximately **300 youth policies** in effect in South Korea, supporting various aspects of young people's lives.
-However, policy information is scattered across multiple platforms such as government portals and social media, making it time-consuming to search for and review details.
-To address this issue, an **AI chatbot was created to help users quickly and easily find the policies they need.**
+South Korea currently has around **300 youth policies**, but information is scattered across various platforms, making searches time-consuming.
+To solve this, an **AI chatbot was developed to help users quickly find relevant policies**.

-The chatbot is provided as a **web-based service**, implemented and deployed using **Python, HTML, CSS, JavaScript, and Google Cloud Platform (GCP)**.
-Additionally, **Azure Speech Studio's Custom Voice and Text-to-Speech (TTS) services** were integrated to enhance the chatbot with a natural and interactive voice interface.

-Furthermore, **Azure AI Studio’s OpenAI (GPT-4o), AI Search, and Chat Playground** were utilized to optimize the chatbot's **conversation quality**.
-By fine-tuning prompts and persona settings, the chatbot’s ability to deliver **more accurate and user-friendly responses** has been improved.
+The **web-based** chatbot was built using **Python, HTML, CSS, JavaScript, and GCP**, with **Azure Speech Studio’s TTS** for a natural voice interface.
+Additionally, **Azure AI Studio’s OpenAI (GPT-4o), AI Search,** and **Chat Playground** were used to enhance conversation quality through fine-tuned prompts and persona settings.